This page provides information about registering for classes.

 - You do not earn academic credit for courses taken with an AUDIT grade type; however, standard course fees are assessed.

-These requests may be processed at Niner Central or the Office of Adult Students and Evening Services (OASES).
+These requests may be submitted to Niner Central or the Office of Adult Students and Evening Services (OASES).

 - Each course/section has a specified enrollment limit.
 When enrollment in a course section reaches the limit, it is considered "closed" and no further enrollments will be processed.

-- Students wishing to enroll in a specific course/section which has closed may contact the academic department sponsoring the course to request that the department enter an electronic override in a closed or restricted section.
-The decision to enter the course is strictly that of the sponsoring department.
+- Students wishing to enroll in a specific course/section which has closed may contact the academic department offering the course to request that the department enter an electronic override in a closed or restricted section.
+The decision to enter the course is strictly that of the department offering the course.

 - These overrides are displayed in the Registration Status link under the heading of Overrides and Authorizations.
 The student must then complete the enrollment process by using the Web System and enrolling in the class.